zeuseyera/GitHub_Ga_MeoiJi-kr/README.md

 <p align="center"><img width="70%" src="images/merge-button.png" /></p>

 ### 축하한다!
 Celebrate!
-By completing this tutorial, you’ve learned to create a project and make a pull request on GitHub! :tada::otctocat::zap:
+By completing this tutorial, you’ve learned to create a project and make a pull request on GitHub! :tada::octocat::zap:

 Here’s what you accomplished in this tutorial: